pauloabelha/pauloabelha.github.io/essays/homeopathy.md

 Contradictions fascinate me.
 We spot them all around us — in systems, institutions, and people.
 They settle in quietly, weaving themselves into the stories we live by.
 Left alone, they can last a lifetime.
-And trying to expose them rarely works.
-Exposing a contradiction is rarely effective, as I learned from watching a close friend’s belief system dissolve.
+And trying to expose them rarely works,, as I would learned from watching a close friend’s belief system dissolve.

 I used to think evidence could unravel a contradiction — that it was like a knot waiting for reason to untangle it.
 This changed when I saw something rare: a friend quietly letting go of her belief in homeopathy.